 Guidelines for Excellent Environmental Education Materials

 Dear Resource Hub User,

-The North American Association for Environmental Education describe six guidelines for excellent environmental education (EE) materials that are summarized below:
+The North American Association for Environmental Education describes six guidelines for excellent environmental education (EE) materials:

 - Fairness and accuracy - EE materials should be fair and accurate in describing environmental problems, issues, and conditions, and in reflecting the diversity of perspectives on them.

 - Depth - EE materials should foster awareness of the natural and built environment, an understanding of environmental concepts, conditions, and issues, and an awareness of the feelings, values, attitudes, and perceptions at the heart of environmental issues, as appropriate for different developmental levels.

 - Emphasis on skills building - EE materials should build lifelong skills that enable learners to address environmental issues.

 - Action orientation - EE materials should promote civic responsibility, encouraging learners to use their knowledge, personal skills, and assessments of environmental problems and issues as a basis for environmental problem solving and action.

 - Instructional soundness - EE materials should rely on instructional techniques that create an effective learning environment.